Skip to main content

 Choosing the location of audio and video proxy files

-With the optional audio and video module FotoWeb creates proxy files - that is, copies of the original files that are encoded to play back on all platforms.
+With the optional audio and video module, FotoWeb creates proxy files - copies of the original files are encoded to play back on all platforms.
 Video and audio proxy files are stored in a configurable location on the server.
-Because the proxies folders can become very big, it's important to place them on a drive that has sufficient storage available.
+Because the proxy folders can become very big, it's important to place them on a drive that has sufficient storage available.

 Choosing where to store proxies